onlyhom/mobile-select/README.md

 As well as the input tag open in the iphone6P / iphone7P chrome will appear offset phenomenon.
 So do not use the input tag, instead by the ordinary div trigger.
 The value selected will be written in the div trigger‘s innerHTML.
-You can use jquery's $().text() to get the selected value.
-You can also use the original document.getElementById(id).innerHTML to get the selected value.
+It is recommended to use the callback (indexArr, data) function to get the selected value.

 ## License